 Interbrand’s Best Global Brands 2016 names the Top Ten Global Brands as Apple, Google, Coca-Cola, Microsoft, Toyota, IBM, Samsung, Amazon, Mercedes, and GE.
 And this list likely brings instant perceptions to your mind — likes and dislikes, experiences, how they make you feel.

-Of course these are the best of the best, the most iconic brands in the world.
-But they didn’t start out that way; they’ve reached those levels slowly and painstakingly over time.
-A brand identity is built through consistency and repetition, that each experience someone has with it consistently delivers a positive experience over and over again.
+Of course, these are the best of the best, the most iconic brands in the world.
+But they did not start out that way.
+They reached those levels slowly and painstakingly over time.
+Building a strong multifamily brand identity requires consistency and repetition.
 For the most successful brands, brand experience delivers on consumer expectations time and time again.

-This lives physically through imagery that’s on your website, social media, banners throughout your property, on drive-by window graphics, and the marketing materials your residents see and interact with regularly.
-Are these images carefully chosen to project the lifestyle and type of resident you’re trying to attract to your property?
+This lives physically through imagery that’s on your website, social media, banners, and the marketing materials your residents see regularly.
+Do these images project the type of resident you are trying to attract?

-Your brand can certainly target a specific audience and age group.
-It’s important that a brand identity isn’t everything to everyone, but rather resonates with its messaging and character to the specific audience to whom you are appealing most.
+Your brand can undoubtedly target a specific audience and age group.
+It is essential that a brand identity is not everything to everyone.
+Your brand should resonate with its messaging to the specific audience to whom you are appealing most.

-When you read that list of the biggest brands above, I’m guessing that specific images, words, logos, ads, taglines and other things came to mind based on memorable experiences you’ve had with those brands.
-Your multifamily property brand isn’t any different.
-When you think about all the elements of your brand identity — the logo and images, the promise and personality, the look and feel, the quality of service and overall living experience – these will leave a lasting impression on your audience and help to shape your brand identity over time.
+When you read that list of the biggest brands above, I’m guessing that specific images, logos, and taglines came to mind based on memorable experiences you’ve had with those brands.
+Your multifamily brand identity is not any different.
+When you think about all the elements of your brand identity — the logo and images, the promise and personality, and the quality of service — these will leave a lasting impression on your audience and help to shape your brand identity.